 Accept EMV chip, debit, credit, Apple Pay, and Google Pay payments.
 Connects wirelessly to phone or tablet via Bluetooth for the QuickBooks GoPayment app.
 Stays charged for up to a week. |

 QuickBooks offers a single mobile card reader option that is compatible with QuickBooks’ GoPayment mobile app.
-Countertop pin pads were previously available through QuickBooks POS, but the QuickBooks POS product is being discontinued.
+Countertop pin pads were previously available through QuickBooks POS, but the QuickBooks POS product has been discontinued.

 You can also accept payments directly through the QuickBooks Online accounting software by sending an invoice or manually keying in the payment.
 Learn more in our tutorial on how to enter credit card transactions in QuickBooks Online.